 6. Reduces blood pressure: Last but not least when talking about the benefits of potatoes, they are PACKED with potassium and magnesium (which are linked to lower blood pressure levels).
 Starting to feel serious about potatoes?
 Go for the gold with this Healthy Baked Potato Soup.

 Yes, you can!
 Eating one medium-sized potato a day can be part of a balanced diet.
-It won’t do you any harm as long as you have it baked, steamed, or roasted.
+It won’t do you any harm as long as you have it baked, steamed, or roasted (not potato chips or french fries!).
 My rule of thumb when eating potatoes is to make sure that the saturated fat and seasonings I add won’t double the calorie count of the dish.

 Is Potato Salad Healthy?